melone2/cloudflare-dyndns/README.md

 It basically allows you to use the cloudflare DNS System as an alternative to existing Dyndns providers like dyndns.org or noip.com.

 You have to insert the E-Mail Address of your cloudflare Account, your Global API Key and the Full Domain you want to update.
-You have to make sure that the dns entry (which has to be an A entry) already exists, otherwise the script will fail.
+You also have to make sure that the dns entry (which has to be an A entry) already exists, otherwise the script will fail.

 It is also required to have jq installed on your machine.
 You can get it here: https://stedolan.github.io/jq/